 - The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely. - During a designated period, individuals who apply for and are granted TPS: - Are protected from deportation - Can obtain a work permit and social security number - May be granted travel authorization - Cannot be detained by DHS because of their immigration status - TPS is a temporary benefit that does not lead to permanent status.
-However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - · Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Lebanon, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - DHS recently designated TPS for Lebanon, from October 16, 2024 through April 2026. - DHS recently extended and re-designated TPS for: - Somalia from September 18, 2024, to March 17, 2026. - Yemen from September 4, 2024, to March 3, 2026.
+However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - · Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Lebanon, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - The DHS designations made by the Biden administration are being reviewed.
+DHS' review of TPS designations may result in the revocation of TPS designations. - On February 1, 2025, DHS revoked TPS for Venezuelans who received TPS on October 3, 2023. - These individuals will lose status and work authorization on April 7, 2025. - This termination does not apply to Venezuelan nationals who applied for and received TPS under the 2021 designation, which will remain in effect until September 10, 2025.